NIRALUser/NeuroRuler/docs/dependencies.rst

 In :code:`resources.py`, change :code:`from PyQt5 import QtCore` to :code:`from PyQt6 import QtCore`.

 Run the HCT GUI with the :code:`-t {theme_name}` option to test.

-Lastly, push changes to the BreezeStyleSheets fork if it looks good 😊.
+Push changes to the BreezeStyleSheets fork if it looks good 😊.

+See `QRC file <#qrc-file>` for how to access a resource from within code.
+Since we're using compiled :code:`resource.py` files, we don't have the :code:`.svg` files in our HCT repo.
+Check the BreezeStyleSheets repo for resource names.

 importlib
 #########